Why Magnesium Is the Supplement I Rely on Most (And How I Use It)

 The Different Types of Magnesium (And What They’re For)

 There are many types of magnesium, and they all do slightly different things.
-Here's a cheat sheet:
+Here's the magnesium cheat sheet so you don’t buy the wrong one:

 Type What It’s Best For Notes